scub45t3v3/IPAddress/README.md

 #### `IP4Address.isLoopback(): boolean`
 **Added in:** v1.0.0

-computed method identifying if the address is loopback
+Computed method identifying if the address is a loopback

 **returns:** boolean

 ```javascript
 const {IP4Address} = require('IPAddress');